How To Get Help

 This can be difficult but it’s a crucial step.
 This is an intense pain reliever.
 Find someone with whom you can make eye contact, even if it’s a stranger walking down the street.
 Ask a friend or acquaintance if they can help you get out of your head.
 Video chat will work.
 Don’t give up – keep trying until you find someone.

 To learn more about this, visit Now Matters Now

-If these things don’t work, call the National Suicide Prevention Lifeline, 1-800-273-8255.
+If these things don’t work, call 988, which is the new Suicide and Crisis Lifeline number.
+The Lifeline provides free and confidential support for people in distress, prevention and crisis resources for you or your loved ones 24/7.
 There’s a person on the other end who can talk with you and help you.
-You can also text Help to 741741 to get immediate help as well.
-Finally, if none of these things help, take yourself to the Emergency Room and get help there.
+You can also text 988 to the 988 Suicide Prevention and Crisis Lifeline Chat line to get immediate help as well.
+Finally, if none of these things help, contact your local Crisis Intervention or, if able, take yourself to the local hospital and get help there.

 Sometimes the thoughts are there but not as intense.
 However, if you don’t stop them early, you can easily go down that suicidal rabbit hole and end up acutely suicidal and needing immediate help.
 So what can you do to deal with those thoughts of wanting to die?

 - Peel an orange if you have one.
 This engages your sight, smell, touch, and taste and can help get your thoughts back on track.

 - Clean a room or drawer or closet

 - Talk about it.
 Don’t keep it to yourself.
 Often times just getting it out in the open is enough to decrease the intense pain you’re feeling.
 Find someone you can trust to talk about your feelings.
 Certified Peer Support specialists are a great resource in most communities if you feel your family or friends can’t handle it or you don’t want to talk to them about it.